intuit/isl/docs/language/functions.md

 {% endraw %}

 ### Wildcard Modifiers
+**Note:** Wildcard modifier can only be registered from Java/Kotlin and not from other ISL files.

 In some scenarios we don't want to register a separate modifier for each situation we want to handle but want to register _wildcard_ modifiers that can capture a set of modifiers in one allowing a cleaner code and simpler modifier handling: